helidon-io/helidon/docs/mp/security/providers.md

 *Note on security of HTTP Digest Authentication*

-These authentication schemes should be *obsolete*, though they provide a very easy way to test a protected resource.
+This authentication scheme is obsolete and should only be used for local testing or short-lived compatibility work.

 ### Header Authentication Provider